GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 Press enter to see the next instance
 ```

-Here, we see that Lobot is effectively attempting to find a solution to `add1(x)
+Here, we see that Lobot is attempting to find a solution to `add1(x) = 0` by
-= 0` by enumerating positive values of `x` until it finds one (for some reason,
+enumerating positive values of `x` until it finds one (for some reason, it is
-it is only checking odd values).
-However, this strategy will never yield
+only checking the odd values).
+However, this strategy will never yield a valid
-a valid instance, because the solution to this equation is `-1`, which is
+instance, because the solution to this equation is `-1`, which is negative.
+We
-negative.
-We can help Lobot out by constraining the search space a bit:
+can help Lobot out by constraining the search space a bit:

 ```
 add1_is_0 : kind of int